What is Asian and Pacific Studies (ASPA)?

 You might be an Asian and Pacific Studies major if you:

-- Are curious about the Pacific Rim
+- Are curious about Asia and the Pacific

 - Have diverse academic interests